lisp-mirror/clcon/doc/demo-tour.md

 There are at least two ways to do that: via file open dialog (Control-O) or via console ed command:
 ``.edit ~/yar/lp/clcon/test/error-browser-sample-file.lisp`` or
-``.edit c:/yar/lp/clcon/test/error-browser-sample-file.lisp``
+``.edit $::tkcon::YarRoot/lp/clcon/test/error-browser-sample-file.lisp``
 for Windows file release.
-While typing in filename, use Control-F3 for completion.
+If Linux, while typing in filename, use Control-F3 for completion.

 File will open in the editor.
 From the menu, choose `Lisp/Compile and load`.
 Two new windows will pop up: list of compiler notes and error details.
 Also there will be some text above list of compiler notes.
 It will state that compilation is failed,